Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets: Methods

 The resulting tensor of rank $N$ is then decomposed into the format of an MPS, this result is called a QTT.
 Again the efficiency of the QTT representation depends on the maximum link dimension.
 Ideally, the required maximum link dimension remains constant as resolution $K$ increases, so that the required storage scales logarithmically: $O(2^m\log_2 K)$.

 A QTT representation can also be obtained for functions of multiple variables $f(x, y, ...)$ by discretizing each variable separately with a set of bits $\sigma^1_i,...,\sigma^N_i$ for each variable.
 The order in which these bits are arranged into the site indices during decomposition is crucial for efficiency.
 In the multivariate case, one might try to construct an MPS with the original indices for $x,y,...$ as the site indices instead of their bits, but this would result in large site dimensions and thus large site tensors.
-The crucial point of the QTT format is this reduction of the site dimension.
+The crucial point of the QTT format is this reduction of the site dimension, which will result in a more efficient representation, provided that the required link dimensions do not become too big.
+For MPS that represent physical systems and have a correspondence between MPS sites and physical sites (such as a spin chain), the link dimension depends on the entanglement of the sites.
+In principle, this can be transferred to the QTTs, where the QTT/MPS sites no longer represent physical sites but instead bits, each bit is associated with a length scale: bits with higher weight in the binary representation (Eq. (\ref{eq:i_to_sigma})) correspond to larger length scales, while bits with smaller weight correspond to smaller length scales.
+The efficiency of the QTT approach should thus depend on the entanglement or correlation between the length scales.

 The following two subsections explain how the terms of the Hamiltonian, from the governing equations \ref{eq:exciton_wannier_equation} and \ref{eq:trion_wannier_equation}, are expressed as MPOs that act on QTTs.